-LA Ref No Criteria RAG RAG Evidence to support Shortfalls Identified actions for Status Status strengths Action Plan 2016 2019 Note - These ca Note - These criteria are specifically about Playwork: Playwork is a highly skilled profession that enriches and enhances play.
-It takes place where ad place where adults support children's play but it is not driven by prescribed education or care outcomes.
-This includes both open access and out of school childcare settings - G1 The Local Authority keeps up to date information regarding the playwork workforce across the Local Authority (this should include the number of playworkers, playwork management structure, qualification levels, training opportunities and volunteers) STATUS Amber Childcare/FIS: Workforce Development maintain a record of childcare staff numbers, qualifications, CPD, etc. There are no shortfalls identified that could be reasonably met.
+LA Ref No Criteria RAG Status 2016 RAG Status 2019 Evidence to support strengths Shortfalls Identified actions for Action Plan place where ad riteria are specifically about lults support children's play i t of school childcare settings but it is no G1 The Local Authority keeps up to date information regarding the playwork workforce across the Local Authority (this should include the number of playworkers, playwork management structure, qualification levels, training opportunities and volunteers) STATUS Amber Childcare/FIS: Workforce Development maintain a record of childcare staff numbers, qualifications, CPD, etc. There are no shortfalls identified that could be reasonably met.
 Green Green Children's Play Services: